Ceasar/dots/README.md

 That's it!
 Check your home directory. `.examplerc` should exist.

-## remarks
+# Remarks

 Naturally, what you'll want to do in the future is to clone git repos into `plugins` and write more complex dotfiles.
 See [Ceasar/dot_gitconfig](https://github.com/Ceasar/dot_gitconfig) as an example.

 If you already have a dotfiles repo, the easiest way to get started is just to clone or move your repo into plugins and link it until you have time to factor everything out.

-Also note, dots allows you to clone other people's entire dotfiles and use them as your own!
-There are a lot of fantastic dotfiles that Github has kindly compiled [here](http://dotfiles.github.com/).
+If you do not already have a dotfiles repo, dots allows you to clone other people's entire dotfiles and use them as your own!
+Github has kindly compiled many fantastic [dotfiles](http://dotfiles.github.com/) that may be useful to get started.

-# usage
+# Usage

 Install all plugins via `fab install_all`.